-Families that have been denied benefits due to verification can re-apply, if done so on or before January 14th, the student's new status is to be reported.
+Families that have been denied benefits due to verification can re-apply.
+If they re-apply on or before January 14th, the student's new status is to be reported.
 For districts that were audited prior to the verification process being complete, processing of the audit will be held until the Director of Fiscal Auditing has requested this information from the district and make appropriate audit adjustments.